Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

         serializedRelationship)
     .ConfigureAwait(false);
 ```
-### List Digital Twin Edges
+### List digital twin relationships

-`GetEdgesAsync` and `GetIncomingEdgesAsync` lists all the edges and all incoming edges respectively of a digital twin
+`GetrelationshipsAsync` and `GetIncomingRelationshipsAsync` lists all the relationships and all incoming relationships respectively of a digital twin

 ```C# Snippet:DigitalTwinsSampleGetRelationships
 AsyncPageable<string> relationships = DigitalTwinsClient.GetRelationshipsAsync(twin.Key);